 The developer has tested all of the TSFIs, and that the developer's test coverage evidence shows correspondence between the tests identified in the test documentation and the TSFIs described in the functional specification.
-Therefore the verdict PASS is assigned to ATE_COV.2.
+Therefore the verdict PASS is assigned to ATE\COV.2.

-The developer has tested all the TSF subsystems and SFR-enforcing modules against the TOE design and the security architecture description.
-Therefore the verdict PASS is assigned to ATE_DPT.2.
+The developer has tested all the TSF subsystems and modules against the TOE design and the security architecture description.
+Therefore the verdict PASS is assigned to ATE DPT.3.

 The developer correctly performed and documented the tests in the test documentation.

-Therefore the verdict PASS is assigned to ATE_FUN.1.
+Therefore the verdict PASS is assigned to ATE\FUN.1.

 By independently testing a subset of the TSF, the evaluator confirmed that the TOE behaves as specified in the design documentation, and had confidence in the developer's test results by performing all of the developer's tests.
-Therefore the verdict PASS is assigned to ATE_IND.2.
+Therefore the verdict PASS is assigned to ATE\IND.2.

-Also, the evaluator confirmed that composite product as a whole exhibits the properties necessary to satisfy the functional requirements of its ST according to the CCRA supporting document Composite Product Evaluation [17].
+Also, the evaluator confirmed that composite product as a whole exhibits the properties necessary to satisfy the functional requirements of its ST in accordance with the CCRA supporting document Composite Product Evaluation [15].